bichanna/slap/README.md

 </div>

 **WARNING!!
 THIS LANGUAGE IS IN ACTIVE DEVELOPMENT.
-EVERTHING IS VERY UNSTABLE.
 ANYTHING CAN CHANGE AT ANY MOMENT.**

 SLAP stands for "**SL**ow **A**nd **P**owerless."
 And I hope to make it "**P**owerful" someday (though SLAP is mostly for my learning).